Export HEART, NPS, Surveys, and Tags data via API

 Use it to measure feature adoption, identify power users, spot adoption gaps by segment, and track how usage of a specific feature changes over time.

-The results from all four APIs are exported in JSON format.
+The results from all APIs are exported in JSON format.

 Resolving IDs to names

-Tags, Surveys, and NPS responses return numeric IDs in the API response, not names.
+Tags, Surveys, NPS and Task responses return numeric IDs in the API response, not names.
 To make the exported data usable in a report or dashboard, you'll need to match these IDs to their human-readable titles.

 For Tags: